Anirudh Chandrasekar

 Anirudh Chandrasekar (born 11 July 1998) is an Indian tennis player who specializes in doubles.
-He has a career high ATP doubles ranking of No. 87 achieved on 13 November 2023.
+He has a career high ATP doubles ranking of No. 84 achieved on 24 August 2026 and a singles ranking of No. 1,014 achieved on 1 October 2018.

 Career

 In 2023, Chandrasekar has won his first three ATP Challenger doubles titles at the Pune Challenger, the Challenger Club Els Gorchs and the Internazionali di Tennis Città di Vicenza with Vijay Sundar Prashanth.
 He won the 4th Challenger title al the 2024 Open de Oeiras II with Arjun Kadhe and the fifth at the 2025 Jingshan Tennis Open with Reese Stalder.